bulentozdil/sample-todo-app/README.md

 # Deploy

-You can deploy this application from your local computer to local docker instance.
+You can deploy this application from your computer to docker instance.

 To do deploying, open your terminal and
 ```git